 The constitution, modification or cancellation of a mortgage or encumbrance on a vessel must be recorded in the Registry of Movable Goods in the charge of the Ministry of Justice.
-The Mortgage Agreement may be granted by means of a private contract or a Notarial Deed.
-The mortgage agreement must identify the parties, the loan guaranteed by the mortgage, the date of payment of capital and interests, description and identification of the vessel, the value of the vessel, if two or more vessels are mortgaged, the amount for which each vessel is mortgaged, and any other contractual provision to which the parties have agreed.
+The mortgage agreement may be granted by means of a private contract or a notarial deed.
+The mortgage agreement must identify the parties, the loan guaranteed by the mortgage, the date of payment of capital and interest, the description and identification of the vessel, the value of the vessel, if two or more vessels are mortgaged, the amount for which each vessel is mortgaged, and any other contractual provision to which the parties have agreed.

 The Registry of Movable Goods and the Maritime Registry are public.
-Any person may obtain information from their records by applying to the registry and paying register dues for it.
+Any person may obtain information from their records by applying to the registry and paying register dues for that information.